Martyrdom in Iran

 The concept of martyrdom is understood in the Western world as facing persecution and giving of one's life for a set of beliefs, most often religious beliefs.
-The definition of martyrdom is expanded in Iran, where martyrs (شهیدان, sing. شهید šahid) are greatly revered, including martyrs from the distant past as well as martyrs from the modern age.
+The definition of martyrdom (shahid) is expanded in Iran, where martyrs (شهیدان, sing. شهید) are greatly revered, including martyrs from the distant past as well as martyrs from the modern age.
 In Iran, Shia Islam is the majority religion, at 89% of the estimated 79 million inhabitants, and is a very important part of public and political life.
-The Shia concept of Martyrdom has been shaped by the deaths of the early martyrs of the Shia faith, Ali and Husayn ibn Ali, and Iranian society and government have further shaped the understanding of martyrdom in the modern age.
+The Shia concept of martyrdom has been shaped by the deaths of the early martyrs of the Shia faith, Ali and Husayn ibn Ali, and Iranian society and government have further shaped the understanding of martyrdom in the modern age.